-- 225 may be affected also by the biomass plantations.
-Thus, for example, as long as forests are not removed in order to grow the biomass material, the upwind production of additional biomass material could potentially have positive impacts on downwind water availability (if growing more biomass material leads to the production of more atmospheric moisture).
-However, if less atmospheric moisture is produced (than was previously the case), this would presumably lead to the opposite downwind effect on water availability.
-The local impact of these processes, however, is likely to be the reverserginfall and water availability. - 230 (DeAngelis et al., 2010; Layton and Ellison, 2016).
+215 production of additional biomass material could potentially have positive impacts on downwind rainfall and water availability (DeAngelis et al., 2010; Layton and Ellison, 2016).
 These atmospheric linkages make it all the more important to consider such interventions both strategically and spatially with the potential to find synergies in cases where upwind irrigation under high water availability might provide additional precipitation to dry downwind regions.
-New modeling approaches tracking atmospheric moisture pathways (Tuinenburg and Staal, 2020) or direct coupling of land-system and climate models (Pokhrel et al., 2017) might-help to better understand these processes. - The reported land types, which are projected to be converted to BPs, show a large variety covering marginal land (e.g. Smith et al. 2016), natural vegetation (e.g. Jans et al. 2018), partially excluding protected or vulnerable lands (e.g. Beringer et al. 2011).
-Some studies create new overall land-use patterns based on spatial and temporal optimization of costs (e.g. Humpenöder et al. 2018) or environmental impacts (e.g. Heck et al. 2018), others use existing exogenous projections for designated BP area (e.g. from RCP2.6-based studies in Boysen et al. 2017).
-Conversion of cropland to bioenergy plantations is generally avoided - (except in Yamagata et al. 2018 and Heck et al. 2016).
-Current cropland extent amounts to 1,564 Mha (Klein Goldewijk et al., 2016).
-The potentially (theoretically) available land for biomass plantations today in each of the remaining categories would be: 385-472 Mha for marginal land (Campbell et al., 2008), 6,899 Mha for natural vegetation (Boysen et al., 2017), 3,286 Mha for natural vegetation excluding protected or vulnerable land (Stenzel et al., 2019), and 441 Mha for the BP area in RCP2.6-SSP2 in 2100 (Boysen et al., 2017). - 245 Irrigation parameters.
+New modeling approaches tracking atmospheric moisture pathways (Tuinenburg and Staal, 2020) or direct coupling of land-system and climate models (Pokhrel et al., 2017) help to better understand these processes.
+220

+The reported land types, which are projected to be converted to BPs, show a large variety covering marginal land (e.g. Smith et al. 2016), natural vegetation (e.g. Jans et al. 2018), partially excluding protected or vulnerable lands (e.g. Beringer et al. 2011).
+Some studies create new overall land-use patterns based on spatial and temporal optimization of costs (e.g. Humpenöder et al. 2018) or environmental impacts (e.g. Heck et al. 2018), others use existing exogenous projections for designated BP area

+- 225 (e.g. from RCP2.6-based studies in Boysen et al. 2017).
+Conversion of cropland to bioenergy plantations is generally avoided (except in Yamagata et al. 2018 and Heck et al. 2016).
+Current cropland extent amounts to 1.564 Mha (Klein Goldewijk et al., 2016).
+The potentially (theoretically) available land for biomass plantations today in each of the remaining categories would be: 385-472 Mha for marginal land (Campbell et al., 2008), 6,899 Mha for natural vegetation (Boysen et al., 2017), 3,286 Mha for natural vegetation excluding protected or vulnerable land (Stenzel et al., 2019), and 441 Mha for the BP area in RCP2.6-SSP2 230 - in 2100 (Boysen et al., 2017).

+Irrigation parameters.
 Within the studies that explicitly model irrigation of BPs, there is also strong variation in the parameterization of the irrigation systems.
-Some studies allow potential irrigation, i.e. assuming unlimited availability of (non-)renewable surface and surface or groundwater and neglecting feedbacks resulting from water demands higher than available resources (Hejazi et al., 2014).
-Conversely, irrigation is in some studies simulated to be constrained by surface water availability (Beringer et al., 2011; Heck et al., 2016), or even further constrained by additionally accounting for so-called "environmental flow re- - quirements" (EFRs) to be withheld for protection of riverine ecosystems (Jans et al., 2018; Humpenöder et al., 2018; Stenzel et al., 2019).
+Some studies allow potential irrigation, i.e. assuming unlimited availability of surface or groundwater and neglecting feedbacks resulting from water demands higher than available resources (Hejazi et al., 2014).
+Conversely, irrigation is in some studies simulated to be constrained by surface water availability (Beringer et al., 2011; Heck

+- et al., 2016), or even further constrained by additionally accounting for so-called "environmental flow requirements" (EFRs) to 235 be withheld for protection of riverine ecosystems (Jans et al., 2018; Humpenöder et al., 2018; Stenzel et al., 2019).
 Additionally, the water losses due to different efficiencies of irrigation systems can in theory vary between <30% for surface irrigation and >70% for drip irrigation (productive share of the withdrawals in Jägermeyr et al. 2015).
 Irrigation efficiencies for BPs are typically assumed to be rather on the upper end of this range (e.g. 66% in Humpenöder et al. 2018).

-Also the fraction of plantations that are allowed to be irrigated varies widely.
-In their "IrrExp" scenarios, Stenzel et al. (2019)

-e.g. allow for irrigation on all plantations which would benefit from this irrigation, only constrained by the availability of surface water and EFRs, while their "TechUp" and "Basic" scenarios are limited to 30% of irrigated areas, those with high water productivities preferred.
+Also the fraction - of plantations that are allowed to be irrigated varies widely.
+In their "IrrExp" scenarios, Stenzel et al. (2019) e.g. allow for 240 irrigation on all plantations which would benefit from this irrigation, only constrained by the availability of surface water and EFRs, while their "TechUp" and "Basic" scenarios are limited to 30% of irrigated areas, those with high water productivities preferred.